siddhantshr/discord-verification-bot/README.md

 # INFO
 A discord bot which is made for server security!
 Inculdes a lot of features like bot kick, member quarantine and member verification

+## Copyright (c) 2021 AHiddenDonut